Course Design Intensive for Faculty

 By the end of the CDI, you will be able to:

-1. Design or re-design a learner-centered course.
+1. Design or re-design a learner-centred course.

 2. Apply principles of alignment to your course.